 He seemed less confident by the 1970s.
 In an interview for the Guardian with Catherine Stott in 1971, Greenwood is reported as ‘gloomily’ foreseeing ‘another slump just round the corner’ (‘Dole Cue’, 2 April 1971, p.
 10).
 In an amateur interview with Greenwood filmed in Salford in 1973 he expressed the view that, overall, there had been ‘a marvellous change for the better’, and referred several times to the benefits of the post-war welfare state, especially improved child nutrition and health, and access to education.
 However, he regretted the loss of ‘neighbourliness’ and had sharp reservations about high-rise flats (14) Some of the footage is taken outside ‘Walter Greenwood Court’, the fifteen-storey-block built to replace the demolished Hanky Park area in 1964 and named in his honour.
 The block was itself demolished in 2001 after being used as a hostel for homeless young people.

 Greenwood supposedly ‘retired’ to Kirk Michael on the Isle of Man in the nineteen-sixties, but certainly did not stop writing.
 In an interview with the Aberdeen Press and Journal on 27th October,1967, he said that he had very quickly written the stage version of his memoir, There Was a Time, on the Isle of Man, that he constantly took notes for new projects, and that he was currently working on a novel of contemporary Manchester to be called, It Takes All Sorts.
 The paper interviewed him partly to mark the world-premiere of There Was a Time at the Dundee Repertory Theatre (Greenwood said film would be the best medium for the play really, so he was clearly hoping for another adaptation too).
-There are a number of references to Greenwood’s novel in progress of late nineteen-sixties or early nineteen-seventies Manchester, but it was presumably not completed and was not included for whatever reason, there are a number of draft manuscripts and typescripts of it at various stages of development in the Walter Greenwood Collection at the Salford University Archives (I will add an article on it to this site in due course).
+There are a number of references to Greenwood’s novel in progress of late nineteen-sixties or early nineteen-seventies Manchester, and though it was not published for whatever reason, there are a number of draft manuscripts and typescripts of it at various stages of development in the Walter Greenwood Collection at the Salford University Archives (I will add an article on it to this site in due course).